grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Percy grinned.
 "I can't believe Hemi and Shakes pulled that off!
 One chance in five indeed."
 She lit a cheroot.
 "Cassandra!
 Your top priority now is to find the _Gnat_ again."

-Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Captain Percy's Head.
+Before Cassandra could reply, the dial on the ship-to-ship unit lit up above Percy's Head.
 "Sylvia..."

 Percy's eyes snapped up to the ship-to-ship.
 It was not the voice of Hemi or Shakes.